Breath of the Wild 2 is Nintendo’s biggest upcoming game, but it’s not coming out anytime soon.

 Yes, there is!
 A brand new trailer for the game was shown off at E3 2021.
 It shows Link gliding and falling through the air, revealing that players will be able to explore islands in the sky.
 It also highlights some of the new powers Link will have at his disposal, including one that allows him to phase through objects.

 It’s an exciting trailer and way more revealing than the mysterious teaser from E3 2019.
-Check it out below!
+You can watch it out below!

 What is the Breath of the Wild 2 story?